daboigbae/daboigbae/README.md

 </p>

 # What peoeple have said about working with me
-  <p>"⭐⭐⭐⭐⭐ "Gabe was incredible.
+  <p>⭐⭐⭐⭐⭐ "Gabe was incredible.
 He went above and beyond.
 Looking forward to working with him more!"</p>
-  <p>"⭐⭐⭐⭐⭐ "Gabe has been an MVP candidate from day 1 at Journey!He's an exceptionally talented engineer, a natural leader, and equally important - a geniunely nice and fun guy"</p>
+  <p>⭐⭐⭐⭐⭐ "Gabe has been an MVP candidate from day 1 at Journey!
+He's an exceptionally talented engineer, a natural leader, and equally important - a geniunely nice and fun guy"</p>

 # 💻 My Tech Stack: